ZhiGroup/FastRecomb/README.md

 # FastRecomb

 ## Introduction
 FastRecomb is an efficient method to infer recombiantion rates using a biobank-scale haplotype panel.
 We recommend using P-smoother before running FastRecomb, epseically if the genotyping error rate is not low (e.g. > 0.1%).
-The input file format for P-smoother and Fastrecomb is phased VCF.
+The input file format for FastRecomb is phased VCF.

 ## Dependencies
 - C++ (at least GCC 5)